-Accidents and incidents in EU waters are distributed from high to low in: North Atlantic Ocean (average 37.0% of EU waters, 22.3% of all waters), Mediterranean Sea (average 29.9% of EU waters, 18.1% of all waters), Baltic Sea (average 18.1% of EU waters, 10.9% of all waters), Artic Ocean (average 8.0% of EU waters, 4.8% of all waters), Other seas (average 4.5% of EU waters, 2.7% of all waters) and Inland waters (2.5% of EU waters, 1.5% of all waters).
+Accidents and incidents in EU waters are distributed from high to low in North Atlantic Ocean (average 22.2%), Mediterranean Sea (average 18.4%), Baltic Sea (average 10.4%), Artic Ocean East (average 4.7%) and Inland waters (1.4%).

-Accidents and incidents reported in EMCIP in non-EU waters are distributed from high to low in: Other seas (average 39.0% of non-EU waters, 15.5% of all waters), North Atlantic Ocean (average 36.0% of non-EU waters, 14.3% of all waters), Mediterranean Sea (average 14.5% of non-EU waters, 5.8% of all waters), Baltic Sea (average 5.8% of non-EU waters, 2.3% of all waters), Artic Ocean (average 2.4% of non-EU waters, 0.9% of all waters) and Inland waters (average 2.3% of non-EU waters, 0.9% of all waters).
+Accidents and incidents reported in EMCIP in non-EU waters are distributed from high to low in other seas (average 19.5%), North Atlantic Ocean (average 14.3%), Mediterranean Sea (average 5.8%), Baltic Sea (average 2.1%), Inland waters (average 0.9%) and Artic Ocean East (average 0.3%).

-After a significative reduction of marine accidents and incidents in the Mediterranean Sea in 2020, the number of occurrences increased in 2021 and 2022.
-In 2021 and 2022 there was a significative increment in the number of marine accidents and incidents in the European waters of the Baltic Sea.
+After a significative reduction of marine accidents and incidents in the Mediterranean Sea in 2020, the number of occurrences increased in 2021 reaching levels like in 2014.

+In 2021 there is a significative increment in the number of marine accidents and incidents in the European waters of the Baltic Sea.

-The following map presents the analyse of the data by geographical area and ship type.
+Analysing the data by geographical area and ship type the following map and figure were obtained.

-Figure 2.3-10 Map of marine casualties and incidents for the period 2014-2022, organized by geographical area and ship type
+Figure 2.3-9 Map of marine casualties and incidents from 2014-2021, organized by geographical area and ship type